Social Responsibility and Sustainability

 After all, Gibson says, true partnership requires more than merely writing checks.
 Full Futures took a different approach, asking the Camden City School District to take the lead in building credibility in a community long scarred by inequitable investment.
 “The idea is to partner with the community, the civic leaders, the educators … and really understand what’s going on,” says Gibson.
 “They said, ‘we’re not here to fix you; we’re here to partner.’”

-It wasn’t easy at first, as sensitive power dynamics emerged between district officials in charge of school operations and the company that controlled the funding.
+It wasn’t easy at first, as the partners navigated sensitive power dynamics among district officials in charge of school operations, the company providing the funding, and other nonprofits involved.

 But Full Futures persisted, bringing together more than a dozen partners, including local nonprofits and food banks.
 Campbell’s served as a convener, not commander, and progress came from keeping an open mind and weaving players together.
 “They listened and co-created plans, instead of dictating,” says Gibson.